David Goldstein Memorial Scholarship for Criminal Law Students

 - Students must have completed at least one semester in the program.

-- Students must have at least one more semester left in the program after fall 2022.
+- Students must have at least one more semester left in the program after spring 2023.

 - Students must have taken or be enrolled in our Paralegal Studies Criminal Law class and/or completed an internship or volunteer work in criminal law.